Welcome to Madrid

 User login

-The carnival season ends with the burial of the sardine, where a fun funeral procession will make its way along the bank of the river Manzanares to bury the poor fish by the Fuente de los Pajaritos (‘Fountain of the Birds’), situated in the Casa de Campo.
-The end of the carnival will feature the popular Giants and Big-heads parade.
+The Carnival season ends with the burial of the sardine, an event that sees a peculiar funeral procession make its way along the banks of the River Manzanares before it buries the fish by the Fuente del Pajarito (or, "Little Bird Fountain"), located in Casa de Campo Park.
+The end of the festivities usually features the popular Giants and Big Heads parade.

-Portrayed by the painter, Francisco de Goya, the first honorary member of the Brotherhood of the Burial of the Sardine (responsible for organising this parade for years), this irreverent burial may date from the eighteenth century, during the reign of Carlos III, when, according to popular tradition, a consignment of rotten fish arrived at the markets of Madrid.
-In response to the commotion caused, the King published a decree ordering the burial of the fish on the banks of the river Manzanares.
+Portrayed by painter Francisco de Goya, the first honorary member of the Merry Brotherhood of the Burial of the Sardine (responsible for years for organising this event), this parody burial may date back to the 18th century.
+Legend has it that during the reign of Carlos III, a consignment of rotten fish arrived at the city's markets.
+In response to the commotion caused by this, the King published a decree ordering the burial of the fish along the banks of the River Manzanares.

 Free